rhu1/fgg/README.md

 Mini prototype of FG/FGG/FGR in Go for quick testing.

 So far, there is an almost-done FG -- need to add type assertions, test evaluation, and more general testing.
+(Knocked it up during a bit of free time in the week end.)

 Parser is generated using ANTLR4.
 CL incantation from repo root dir is: antlr4 -Dlanguage=Go -o parser FG --